Cal Raleigh Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.
+- The Twins pitching staff is first in MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.74 team ERA ranks second among all MLB pitching staffs.
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.71).

-- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (100 total, one per game).
+- The Twins give up the seventh-fewest home runs in baseball (108 total, 1.1 per game).

-- The right-hander's most recent appearance was on Saturday against the Oakland Athletics, when he tossed three innings, surrendering three earned runs while allowing four hits.
+- The righty last appeared on Thursday against the Seattle Mariners, when he went 6 1/3 innings, allowing two earned runs while giving up three hits.

-- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .271 against him.
+- In nine games this season, the 35-year-old has an ERA of 5.10, with 10.6 strikeouts per nine innings.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.